Tools Overview

 Resolver tools take free text and try to return the best grounded answer.

-Search tools expose lower-level lexical retrieval with raw quality signals.
+Search tools expose lexical retrieval with raw quality signals.
+Backed by

 Embedding tools expose the embedding index directly.

-If you are building a Python application, this is the highest-level place to start.
+If you are building a Python application, call app.services.* directly rather

 Error response shape